Seasons and weather in Sri Lanka months, when to go

 The weather continues to deteriorate on the island, moving to the peak of the low season.
 It was on October and November, the heaviest rainfall at most resorts in the island, and overall this is the worst season.
 And, worse is not only on the southern and Western coast and in the East in Trincomalee.
 Thus, if in the East you can still find a number of Sunny days recovered there by luck, in the West and the South the chance to catch the sun and cloudless sky very little.

 The monsoons in October, begin to slowly fade away, like the waves, but swimming is still not comfortable.

 Bad hearth continues their winning streak, and along with October, November is one of the worst months in Sri Lanka.
 To go almost nowhere, except to tempt happiness on the South or southwest shore.
 On the East coast abruptly starts very rainy season.

 Fortunately, already in the second half of the month weather in the South and the West coast is starting to improve.
-And yet, the winds in November subsided, the waves becoming smaller, and swimming season starts.
+And yet, in November winds down, the waves become smaller, and swimming season starts.

 December is the transitional month between high season, which sharply starts in January in most parts of Sri Lanka.
 Do constantly bad weather remains only on the East coast.
 To the South and West you can go, and it is likely that you will find there's good weather.